Second Session of the CEPEL Seminar “The Animal Cause, the Cause of Capital”

 We were pleased to welcome Jocelyne Porcher, a research director at the French National Institute for Agricultural Research (INRA).

-Discussants: Romain FARGIERand Arthur Groz, both PhD students at CEPEL.
+Discussants: Romain FARGIERand Arthur Groz, both doctoral students at CEPEL.

-*Animal Cause, Capital’s Cause* offers a critical examination of anti-speciesist positions and their alignment of interests with the synthetic animal products industry.
-The author discusses current issues in food production, viewed through the lens of a historical shift toward the decline of livestock farming in favor of capitalist production methods.
+*Animal Cause, Capital’s Cause* offers a critical examination of anti-speciesist positions and their convergence of interests with the synthetic animal products industry.
+The author discusses current issues in food production, viewed through the lens of a historical trend toward the disappearance of livestock farming in favor of capitalist modes of production.